-As a component of the Research Methods in CSD course (SLP 500) Fall semester, Year I, Cycle I, students will develop an in-depth written research proposal on a topic of their choice.
-The research proposal will include a phased writing assignment to develop an introduction or problem statement, a review of the literature, a methodology, and a bibliography.
+As a component of the Research Methods in CSD course (SLP 500), students will develop an indepth written research proposal on a topic of their choice in the fall semester, Year I, and Cycle I. The research proposal will include a phased writing assignment to develop an introduction or problem statement, literature review, methodology, and bibliography.
 The students will be required to provide an oral presentation of their proposal to their class (Fall semester, Year I, Cycle I) as well as to the members of the program during the Virtual Spring Research Colloquium (Spring semester, Year II, Cycle II).
 Following the conclusion of SLP 500, students will have until the end of Year II to revise their proposal based on additional knowledge obtained through the program.
 Should students elect to conduct the research described in their proposal, students will have the option to work with a faculty member to execute their study.
-In turn, the completed study would be presented at the Virtual Spring Research Colloquium (Spring semester, Year II, Cycle II).
+The completed study will be presented at the Virtual Spring Research Colloquium (Spring semester, Year II, Cycle II).
 The student may also be encouraged to disseminate the results of their completed investigation to the scientific community via local, state, and/or national platforms.